Jump to:

 Likewise, chambers can take up to an hour to reach their lower limits.
 With CO2 or LN2 boosts, workspaces will reach -75°C (-103°F) in 15-60 minutes.
 The time savings add up to around 10 hours based on a 40-cycle testing period.

 Finally, how air moves around the product and workspace is crucial in environmental testing.
 As discussed in the "Choosing Chamber Size" section, the general rule of thumb is only to fill one-third of the internal space with products.
-Always ensure that the product under test is centered in the workspace so that air can circulate freely around all sides.
+Always ensure that the product under test is centered in the workspace so air can circulate freely around all sides.
 Airflow that moves freely through the workspace ensures that the conditioned air can flow evenly through the workspace for accurate and speedy heating and cooling of the products.

 Vapor Generator